kyma-project/kyma/docs/service-catalog/docs/010-details-resources.md

 * **ClusterServicePlan** is a variation of a ClusterServiceClass that offers different levels of quality, configuration options, and the cost of a given service.
 Contrary to the ClusterServiceClass, which is purely descriptive, the ClusterServicePlan provides technical information to the ClusterServiceBroker on this part of the service that the ClusterServiceBroker can expose.

-* **ServiceBroker** is any Service Broker registered in a given Environment where it exposes ServiceClasses and ServicePlans that are available only in that Environment.
+* **ServiceBroker** is any Service Broker registered in a given Namespace where it exposes ServiceClasses and ServicePlans that are available only in that Namespace.

-* **ServiceClass**  is an Environment-wide representation of a ClusterServiceClass.
+* **ServiceClass**  is an Namespace-wide representation of a ClusterServiceClass.
 Similarly to the ClusterServiceClass, it is synonymous with a service in the Service Catalog.

-* **ServicePlan** is an Environment-wide representation of a ClusterServicePlan.
+* **ServicePlan** is an Namespace-wide representation of a ClusterServicePlan.

 * **ServiceInstance** is a provisioned instance of a ClusterServiceClass to use in one or more cluster applications.